RayCarrot/RayCarrot.RCP.Metro/README.md

 #### Rayman 2 - Unofficial Translations
 This utility will replace the game's textures.cnt and fix.sna files with custom ones to allow custom languages to be used in the game.

+#### Rayman 2 - Patch Disc Version
+This utility replaced the disc version's files with those from the GOG version to avoid the disc error.

 #### Rayman 3 - DirectPlay
 This utility will allow the option to enable or disable the Windows legacy feature DirectPlay which is needed to run the game.

 #### Rayman Origins - Higher Quality Videos
 This utility will allow the PC video files to be replaced with the ones from the PlayStation 3 version which are in higher quality.

+#### Rayman Origins - Localization Converter
+This utility allows the localization file to be converted to/from JSON.

 #### Rayman Origins - Debug Commands
 This utility will create a file called "cmdline.txt" in the game's install directory with the selected debug commands.